-London Location of the Bell Savage Inn - Ludgate Hill
+Picture of the Bell Savage Inn

-The Cobbled Courtyard of the Bell Savage Inn was the site of Elizabethan plays - a temporary stage would be erected on trestles.
+• The Cobbled Courtyard was the site of numerous Elizabethan plays

 The origin of the name - Bell Savage Inn